Jayshil/Jayshil/README.md

 ### Hi there 👋

+- 🔭 I am a PhD Student at Stockholm University in Sweden.
-- 🔭 I’m currently working on various aspects of exoplanetary science...
+- 🌱 I am currently working on various aspects of Exoplanetary Science.
 - 📫 How to reach me: jayshilpatel147@gmail.com
 - 💬 I mainly work with Python
 - 😄 Pronouns: He/him/his